sleepyallover/discord-finwiz/readme.md

 ## FinWiz
-discord-finwiz is a discord bot, specialized in finance.
+discord-finwiz is a discord bot, specialized in financial literacy.
 This current version is an MVP for an upcoming project.

 ## Idea